RedSkyLabs/RSSC2018-Wireless-Attack-Lab/README.md

 airmon-ng stop wlan0mon
 ```

+10. Back on the Kali Linux desktop, select the icon at the bottom of the sidebar titled 'Show Applications'.
+Use the 'Type to search' box to search 'Settings' and open it.
+Select Wi-Fi and find 'RSSC' under 'Visible Networks'.
+Select it and type in the password (Drowssap2) to connect to the network.

-10. Back in terminal, type:
+11. Back in terminal, type:
 ```bash
 ping 192.168.0.1
 ```